 Listed below are a few of the many salicylic acid preparations available in New Zealand.

 |Salicylic acid 2%, Coal tar solution 12%, Sulphur 4% (Coco-Scalp®)||Ointment|| Seborrhoeic dermatitis

 |Salicylic acid 0.5% oil-free acne wash (Neutrogena®)||Cleanser||Acne|

-Whilst many salicylic acid preparations are available from your pharmacy, some preparations are only available on a doctor’s prescription.
-These usually include preparations containing a combination of salicylic acid and topical corticosteroid, e.g. Diprosalic®.
+Whilst many salicylic acid preparations are available from a pharmacy, some preparations are only available on a doctor's prescription.
+These include preparations containing a combination of salicylic acid and topical corticosteroid, e.g. Diprosalic®.

 How to use salicylic acid preparations

 - It is very important that you use preparations strictly as directed on the label.
 Do not use more of it, do not use it more often, and do not use it for a longer time than recommended.
 Failing to follow instructions may lead to increased absorption through the skin and salicylic acid poisoning.